 Distances are measured on a straight-line basis from the address point of the child's home to the address point of the school, using a geographical information system.
-Each address has a unique address point established by the most valuable elements from the National Land and Property Gazeteer (NPLG), Ordnance Survey Master Map, Royal Mail Postal Address File and The Valuation Office Agency.
+Each address has a unique address point.
 The address point for a property does not change.

-In the case where there are multiple applications from the same shared dwelling (e.g., flats) or where there are two homes where the distance from the address point of the home to the address point of the school (using the system referred to above) is identical, random allocation will be used to decide which child gets priority.
+Where there are multiple applications from the same shared dwelling (e.g., flats) or where there are two home addresses are found to be the same distance from a school, a process of random allocation will be used to decide which address is used and which child gets priority.